-Most LED torches give just enough beam to illuminate your immediate vicinity and you get ten times the battery life compared to old style bulbs.
+Most LED torches give enough beam to illuminate your immediate vicinity.
+You’ll easily get ten times the battery life compared to old style bulbs.

-Summer nights usually offer pleasant mild conditions, so those bulky twin skinned bivvies can comfortably be replaced by a single skinned brolly type shelter.
+Summer nights usually offer pleasant mild conditions, so those bulky twin-skinned bivvies can comfortably be replaced by a single-skinned brolly type shelter.

 Decent robust screw type pegs will secure your shelter against windy weather and storm sides offer that extra protection, should it rain.